-An important result is that once we have applied IDW weights, the coefficient on value-added remains very stable at around 3.7%, (or 3% for one standard deviation) even when we add in boundary dummy variables (Column (5)), and distance-to-boundary polynomials (Column (6)).
-We can further include boundary × year dummies, instead of simple boundary dummies, to eliminate all time-series variation occurring along boundaries and the coefficients are almost unchanged (3.74 on va, 2.75 on ks1).
-Similarly, the results change only slightly when we restrict our analysis to boundaries with low rates of crossing (below median, or less than 5% of pupils crossing along the whole boundary) in Column (7).
-The size of the house price response sits comfortably with previous results in the literature, surveyed by Gibbons and Machin (2008), which shows a consensus estimate of around 3-4% house price premium for one standard deviation increase in average test scores.
+An important result is that once we have applied IDW weights, the coefficient on value-added remains very stable at around 3.7% (or 3% for one standard deviation) even when we add in boundary dummy variables (Column (5)), and distance-to-boundary polynomials (Column (6)).
+We can further include boundary × year dummies, instead of simple boundary dummies, to eliminate all time-series variation occurring along boundaries and the coefficients are almost unchanged (3.74 on va and 2.75 on ks1).
+Similarly, the results change only slightly when we restrict our analysis to boundaries with low rates of crossing (below median, or less than 5% of pupils crossing along the whole boundary) as in Column (7), or eliminate cases where the LA boundaries coincide with major roads, motorways or railways as in Column (8).
+The size of the house price response sits comfortably with previous results in the literature, surveyed by Gibbons and Machin (2008) and Black and Machin (2010), which shows a consensus estimate of around 3-4% house price premium for one standard deviation increase in school average test scores.

-Note that other weighting schemes, for example e^{-d_y} where d{ij} is the distance between transaction i and matched transaction j, produce similar results.
+Note that other weighting schemes, for example $e^{-d{ij}}$ where $d{ij}$ is the distance between transaction i and matched transaction j, produce similar results.
 Additionally, we have experimented with a number of formulations for distance-to-boundary polynomials too, coming to almost identical conclusions.
 These included: simple difference-in-distance-polynomials (as reported in Table 3); separate polynomials in the distance on the i (source) and j (matched) sides of the boundary; separate polynomials in the distance of the 'good' and 'bad' sides of the boundary (i.e. an interaction between distance polynomials and an indicator for high or low school value-added).
 Finally, if we include interactions between distance-to-boundary and boundary dummies, allowing for 680 boundary side specific trends, we find a slightly lower, but still highly significant coefficient on value-added.
-All in all, our most robust and testing specifications indicate that prices rise by about 3.7-3.8% for a one point increase in school value-added from the mean (about 3% for a one standard deviation change in the school value-added distribution).
+All in all, our most robust and testing specifications indicate that prices rise by about 3.7-3.8% for a one point increase in school value-added from the mean (about 3% for a one standard deviation change in the school average value-added distribution).

 Our results also point to a significant relationship between early test scores and housing costs.
 The OLS results on the full sample show a 3.7% change in prices for a one point change in ks1 test scores.
-Once we focus our attention to the boundary sample and apply IDW weights, the effect is reduced, but remains significant, and suggests a price response of around 2.8% for a one point improvement (again, about 3% for a one standard deviation change in the school age-t test scores distribution).
-As already mentioned, the interpretation we place on this coefficient is that it measures the house price response due to parental demand for peer group quality.
-Comparing the response to value-added and age 7 scores, it is evident that school choice is driven by the demand both for expected academic gain and for aspects of expected peer group quality that are uncorrelated with current academic gains.
-The net result is that house prices respond to mean age-11 test scores, whether or not these arise through school composition or school value-added.
-We will return to this point in our Conclusions.
+Once we focus our attention to the boundary sample and apply IDW weights, the effect is reduced, but remains significant and suggests a price response of around 2.8% for a one point improvement (again, about 3% for a one standard deviation change in the school average age 7 test scores distribution).
+As already mentioned, the interpretation we place on this coefficient is that it measures the house price response due to parental demand for peer quality, irrespective of its impact on test score progression.
+Comparing the response to value-added and age 7 scores, it is evident that school choice is driven by the demand both for expected academic gain and for aspects of expected peer group quality that are uncorrelated with current academic gains (i.e. school intake composition conditional on school value-added).
+The net result is that house prices respond to mean age 11 test scores, whether or not these arise through school composition or school value-added.